If you are like most people, you have routines in the morning that help you start your day.

 Bedtime routines and reading before sleep

-A lot of studies have researched how bedtime routines impact sleep and well being in young adults and children.
-In one study, researchers found that a consistent bedtime routine was associated with better sleep outcomes.
+A lot of studies have researched how bedtime routines impact sleep and well-being in young adults and children.

 And by sleep outcomes, the researchers include earlier bedtimes, shorter sleep onset latency, reduced night wakings, and increased sleep duration.